MilkFish1010/Music-Slowed-Reverber-Yessir/README.md

-# Very Simpley Complexed Music Processor
+# Very Simply Complexed Music Processor
  It slows and reverbs music